-In the upload field below, attach a Timeline for the initiation of services and implementation of project activities.
+In the upload field below, attach a timeline for the initiation of services and implementation of project activities.

-Evaluation/Review Criteria Review Points meline proposed for initiation of services and project activities is ed and compatible with program intent.
+Evaluation n/Review Criteria Review Points а The timeline proposed for initiation of services and project activities is attached and compatible with program intent.
 50

-In the text box below, include confirmation the SIH Case Management Assessment-Plan of Care form included as an attachment to the RFP will be used to assess individuals or upload a copy of the Assessment and Plan of Care form the agency is proposing to use for Division approval.
+In the text box below, include confirmation the attached SIH Case Management Assessment/Plan of Care form will be used to assess individuals or upload a copy of the Assessment form proposing to be used for Division approval.